DarkBullNull/VMP.NET-Kill/README.md

 # The first-file must be named: "vmp.exe" (orig CRC-file checksum)(and don't delete it!)

-Fix CRC-checking (Token: 0x0600008B - Not always, there may be a different token. !You can find GClass7 - 99%!):
+Fix CRC-checking (Look for a class with a similar signature):
 ```csharp
 public uint method_0(IntPtr intptr_0, uint uint_1)
     {